CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

 Some processor events can cause an out-of-order processor to flush its pipeline, discarding the results of operations that have already executed but not committed to the processor’s architectural state.
-For example, suppose that while executing B in the out-of-order sequence A;C;B, the processor encounters an event that causes a pipeline flush.
+For example, suppose that while executing `B` in the out-of-order sequence `A;C;B`, the processor encounters an event that causes a pipeline flush.
-If C executed before B, the event may require C’s results to be discarded during the flush.
+If `C` executed before `B`, the event may require `C`’s results to be discarded during the flush.

 When operations execute but do not commit to the processor’s